shieldgenerator7/Ersatzica/Awoomoons Story/AwoomoonsStory.md

 Huripka didn't see it coming.
 She got hit straight in the face and went flying back.

 The peacock stood over her.
 "Ha.
 'Good at fighting', sure.
-You're weak."
+You're@AWM weak."
 He looked at his younger brother.
-"Just like your friend.
-Leave now, wolf pup, while you still can."
+"Just like your friend@ASD.
+Leave now, wolf pup@AWM, while you still can."

 A tear formed in Huripka's eye as she sat up.
 She furrowed her eyebrows and bared her teeth.
 She growled as she stood back up.